austinginn/austinginn/README.md

 ## Current Projects

+### WING to LiveTrax
+A cross platform way to quickly sync source names from your WING to LiveTrax via your selected output group.
+Record and stop directly from the app as well schedule recordings so you never forget to hit record before a show again.
+View [here](https://github.com/austinginn/WING-to-LiveTrax)

 ### MIDI to ETC UDP Relay
 Converts MIDI messages to ETC Echotouch MK2 UDP control messages.
 View [here](https://github.com/austinginn/midi-etc-relay)
 <br>